KarapetyanSatenik/Interview/epam.md

 29. What is the advantage of using promises over callbacks?

 30. Can you explain what async/await means in the context of JavaScript?
+And what return async function how you can handle it?

 31. Can you explain how in JavaScript event loop works?